theonethread/falkor-bundler/readme.md

 - Have `module` entry named after `main` entry's base name with `js` extension (default: `index.js`)
 - Have `typings` entry named after `main` and `module` entries' base names with `d.ts` extension (default: `index.d.ts`)

-> While developing a module, best practice is to bundle it up locally in `debug` mode, and link this local package to your application with `npm`.
-Since in `debug` mode both sourcemaps and declaration-maps are present, one will get meaningful source code locations in errors, and VSCode will navigate seamless between the consuming application and the linked module's sources.
+> _While developing a library, best practice is to bundle it up locally in `debug` mode, and link this local package to your application with `npm`.
+Since in `debug` mode both sourcemaps and declaration-maps are present, one will get meaningful source code locations in errors, and VSCode will navigate seamless between the consuming application and the linked module's sources._
 >
 > _**SEE:** [`npm-link`](https://docs.npmjs.com/cli/v7/commands/npm-link "Visit") for further reference._